SaikiranReddyGangula/Stocknews_analysis/README.md

 Basic idea is to display common news on the main page.
 Insights on daily news.
 Special update on stocks on that particular day.

+Goal: Create a web application that aggregates stock market news, provides simplified insights, and offers daily stock updates, all in an accessible format.